anlutro/blog/posts/salt/wait-for-a-port-to-be-listening-in-salt.md

 to be listening simply add a requirement for the `cmd.run` state.

 In Salt 2016.3, you don't even need the `cmd:` in front of the requirement.

+Even if your service doesn't listen on a port, this approach can still be used.
+All you need is to find some sort of shell comand that either blocks or exits with 1 (or higher) if your service is down, but exits with 0 when your service is up and running and fully operational.
+Simply replace the `nc` command in the example above with your command.